-Our BS Engineering and BS Computer Engineering degrees are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+Our BS Engineering degree is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
 Students who graduate from our accredited programs have access to enhanced opportunities in employment; licensure, registration and certification; graduate education and global mobility.
-An accredited degree gives you the flexibility to take your career across the country, or across the world.

 In the Department of Engineering

 International student lands high-profile internship with Fortune 500 thanks to alumni connection.

 Internships confirm career paths, shed light on other possibilities and, from time to time, help students consider alternate professional interests.
 Paul Lecurieux-Lafayette’s summer internship offered some of each.
 Majoring in industrial engineering management and minoring in business administration and data analytics, Lecurieux-Lafayette landed a premier position with Morgan Stanley in Baltimore, Maryland, He also was selected for one of the company’s Richard B. Fisher Scholarships, which helped pay part of his tuition this year.
 Lecurieux-Lafayette learned of the internship when Sanjay Paul, associate professor of economics, connected him with economics alum Ryan Mulcahey ’11, an associate at Morgan Stanley.
 Lecurieux-Lafayette said he learned a lot about himself and the company and also learned the value of networking.
 “If you don’t do an internship, you don’t have exposure to the work world or senior leadership.
 I recommend it to all students.”